-Whereas, a user can monitor and 'kill' apps that run in the background, most rather unverified apps that are installed in jailbroken iPhones are notorious for eating away the battery.
+The iPhone battery is however impacted more by the installations of jailbreak tools.
+Whereas, the user can monitor and 'kill' apps that run in the background, most rather unverified apps that are installed in jailbroken iPhones are notorious for eating away the battery.

 Yes, every time a new IOS update is released by Apple the jailbreak community is always told to wait a little longer until 'issues' are sorted out!

-Those that get ahead of themselves and attempt to jailbreak out of ignorance get stuck with un-usable iPhones, and have to re-do the whole IOS installation.
+Those that get ahead of themselves and jailbreak out of ignorance get stuck with un-usable iPhones and have to re-do the firmware installation.

-Another most affected group are the unlockers who depend on Ultrasn0w tweaks!
-These only have to pray for time and are getting used to waiting forever before new unlock 'fixes' become available.
+In the same vein, unlockers who depend on Ultrasn0w tweaks also have to wait before new unlock 'fixes' become available.

-After successfully integrating jailbreak features like hotspot, push, wifi sync, multitasking etc, jailbreakers are left with the difficult task of coming up with even newer apps and tweaks, good enough to entice newer converts to jailbreaking.
+After successfully integrating jailbreak features like hotspot, push, wifi sync, multitasking etc, the few hardened ones are left with the difficult task of coming up with even newer apps and tweaks, good enough to entice new converts.

-The inventions do not seem to be happening fast.
-There does not seem to be much difference between what jailbreakers have to offer and what is available in App Store.
+The innovation is not happening fast enough and there seems not to be much difference between what jailbreakers have to offer and what is available in App Store.

-Consequently, users begin weighing pros and cons and ultimately, a good number choose to steer clear of iPhone jailbreak!
+Consequently, users begin weighing pros and cons between App stores and Cydia repositories.

 Do you think iPhone jailbreak is still relevant?

-Apple has always found a lot of inspiration from jailbreakers, and the thought of silencing the iPhone jailbreak community must be overwhelming.
+Apple found a lot of inspiration from jailbreakers and the thought of silencing the iPhone jailbreak community must be overwhelming.
 Its aggressive drive to patch all holes and gaps in its IOS is speaking volumes.
-Apple probably wants everyone to create apps or express their software grievances via App Store.
+It probably wants everyone to create apps or express their software grievances via App Store.

-As matters stand now, most jailbroken features, save for the cores of SBSettings and Winterboard, are well integrated into IOS.
-This gives little reason for iPhone users to venture into jailbreaking, a territory that demands continuous caution especially during updates, some of which may make the iPhone dysfunctional or operate abnormally in case of hasty jailbreaks!
+As matters stand now, most jailbroken features, save for the cores SBSettings and Winterboard, are well integrated into IOS.
+This gives little reason for users to venture into jailbreaking, a territory that demands continuous caution lest they make their devices dysfunctional.